Bernd Hobsch

 Bernd Hobsch (born 7 May 1968) is a German former professional footballer who played as a striker.

 Club career

 Hobsch appeared in more than 230 East German and German top-flight matches.
 He won the 1992–93 Bundesliga with Werder Bremen.
 On 16 September 1993, he scored a hat-trick in his UEFA Champions League debut in a 5–2 win over Dinamo Minsk in the 1993–94 season.

 International career

 After his Bundesliga title with Bremen in 1993, Hobsch was in the scope of the Germany national team's coach Berti Vogts.
 He won one cap in the summer of that year in an international friendly against Tunisia.

 Personal life

 His son Patrick is also a professional footballer who currently plays in the 3.
-Liga for VfB Lübeck.
+Liga for Jahn Regensburg.